xmrrh/aws-android-social-sample/content/socialapp/translate/translate.md

 }
 ```

 The TRANSLATE button is located on each post.
-Registers a button click event and listener in bindData () of PostAdapter for translation when the TRANSLATE button is pressed.
+Registers a button click event and listener in bindData () of **PostAdapter.java** for translation when the TRANSLATE button is pressed.

 ```java
 void bindData(final ListPostsQuery.Item item) {